nref/BrowseRouter/README.md

 ## Setting Up

 1. Download the latest release.
-2. Open `config.ini` and customize as desired.
+2. Open `config.json` and customize as desired.
 3. Run `BrowseRouter.exe` without arguments.
 No need to run as admin.
    It will register with Windows as a web browser and open the Settings app.
    To unregister, run it again.